← Back to Blog

 Does pending HOA litigation affect mortgage approval?

-Yes.
-Fannie Mae Selling Guide B4-2.1-03 (effective August 6, 2025) makes a project ineligible for conventional financing when the HOA is named in litigation involving safety, structural soundness, habitability, or functional use of the project.
-Freddie Mac §5701 applies an equivalent rule.
-FHA Handbook 4000.1 Section II.C and the HUD-9992 questionnaire impose the same review.
-A building can lose conventional, FHA, and VA financing in the same week a complaint is filed.
+It depends on what the suit is about.
+Fannie Mae Selling Guide B4-2.1-03 (effective August 6, 2025) makes a project ineligible for conventional financing when the HOA is named as a party to pending litigation that relates to safety, structural soundness, habitability, or functional use of the project.
+Freddie Mac §5701.3 applies an equivalent rule.
+FHA Handbook 4000.1 Section II.C and the HUD-9992 questionnaire run the same review, and FHA also counts lawsuits concluded within 12 months of the application date.
+VA treats pending litigation as one factor in condo project approval under Pamphlet 26-7 Chapter 16.
+Litigation outside the structural category, such as a governance dispute or a collection action, is not automatically disqualifying.

 What is Fannie Mae's minor-litigation safe harbor?

-Under B4-2.1-03, a project may remain eligible despite pending litigation if the matter is a non-monetary neighbor dispute, fully insurance-covered, an HOA collection action, a recovery action for already-remedied issues, localized unit damage, or a dispute with anticipated damages no more than 10% of the project's funded reserves.
-The 10%-of-reserves threshold is the single most actionable number for buyer due diligence.
+Under B4-2.1-03, a project may remain eligible despite pending litigation if the matter meets any one of several criteria: a non-monetary neighbor dispute, fully insurance-covered, an HOA collection action, a recovery action for already-remedied issues, localized unit damage, or a dispute where reasonably anticipated or known damages and legal expenses are not expected to exceed 10% of the project's funded reserves.
+The critical limit is that this carve-out does not apply to litigation relating to the safety, structural soundness, habitability, or functional use of the project.
+For those cases the 10% threshold is irrelevant, so the subject of the complaint matters more than the amount at stake.

 Can I cancel a condo purchase if the HOA hid a pending lawsuit?

-In Florida (7 business days for condo per HB 913, effective July 1, 2025), Washington (5 days non-waivable under RCW 64.90.640), and Virginia (3 days under §55.1-2312), the statute gives you a short cancellation window after receiving the resale package.
-In California, Texas, Arizona, and Illinois, the remedy is damages and attorney's fees, not automatic rescission.
+In Florida (7 days excluding weekends and legal holidays for condo per HB 913, effective July 1, 2025), Washington (5 business days under RCW 64.90.640), and Virginia (under §55.1-2312, whatever the contract specifies, or 3 days by default), the statute gives you a short cancellation window.
+Texas condos are narrower: §82.156 lets you cancel before the sixth day after receipt, but only if the seller failed to deliver the documents before you signed.
+In Arizona and Illinois, the remedy is damages and attorney's fees rather than automatic rescission.
+California has no general pending-litigation item in its §4525 disclosure at all, so the minutes and the §6100/§6150 construction-defect member notices are where you look.
 In Massachusetts, Colorado, and New York, no statutory rescission exists; you must use common-law fraud or Chapter 93A (MA only).

 Where do I search court records for an HOA lawsuit for free?